Reviews You Can Rely On

 Our Verdict

-The Therm-a-Rest Vesper 32 is a lightweight quilt that is functional without many frills.
-Therm-a-Rest has been getting more into the sleeping bag game in the past few years, and we think they're getting better.
+The Therm-a-Rest Vesper 32 is a lightweight quilt that is functional yet understated.
+Therm-a-Rest has been expanding its presence in the sleeping bag market over the past few years, and we think they're improving.
 The Vesper is really lightweight and really packable.
 It's a bit warmer than the bags of similar weight since it doesn't have to spread the down around as much.
-The hydrophobic down is a nice plus as well and is showing up more and more in new bags.
-While it's not the warmest bag, it is a quality, lightweight quilt that works well for what it is.
+The hydrophobic down is a nice addition as well and is becoming increasingly prevalent in new bags.
+While it's not the warmest bag, it's a quality, lightweight quilt that serves its purpose well.
+To better understand where it fits into the scheme of things, check out our complete ultralight sleeping bag review.

 REASONS TO BUY